Vinay Kumar

-Ranganath Vinay Kumar (born 12 February 1984) is a former cricketer who has represented India at Test, One Day International (ODI) and Twenty20 levels.
-He is a right-arm medium fast bowler who played domestic cricket for Karnataka and also in the Indian Premier League for Royal Challengers Bangalore and Kolkata Knight Riders.
+Vinay Kumar (born 12 February 1984) is an Indian former cricketer and cricket commentator who has represented India at Test, One Day International (ODI) and Twenty20 levels.
+He is a right-arm medium fast bowler who played domestic cricket for Karnataka and also in the Indian Premier League for Royal Challengers Bangalore, Mumbai Indians and Kolkata Knight Riders.
 He captained Karnataka to two consecutive Ranji Trophy titles in 2013–14 and 2014–15 seasons.
 In November 2018, he played in his 100th match in the Ranji Trophy.
 In August 2019, he moved from Karnataka to Puducherry, ahead of the 2019–20 Ranji Trophy season.
 During the first round of matches in the tournament, he took his 400th wicket in the Ranji Trophy.
 In February 2021, Kumar announced his retirement from all forms of the game.
+With India, he was a member of the team that won the 2013 ICC Champions Trophy.

 Personal life

 Vinay Kumar was born in Davangere, Karnataka, on 12 February 1984.
 He attended a government school in Davangere before graduating from the A.R.G.
 Arts and Commerce College with a Bachelor of Commerce degree.
 Vinay Kumar married Richa Singh on 29 November 2013.
-Vinay Kumar and Richa Singh were blessed with baby girl on 23 June 2022.
+Vinay Kumar and Richa Singh had a baby girl on 23 June 2022.